E-Commerce Insights

 OpenCart

-OpenCart is a free open-source eCommerce platform.
+OpenCart is a free open-source eCommerce CMS.
 The platform is feature-packed and is easy to set up and use.
 It offers a large number of templates for online stores and a thriving marketplace with over 13000 extensions.
 Even more, the platform comes integrated with 36 payment gateways and 7 most popular methods.
 For businesses with small budgets, OpenCart is a great choice to start selling online.

 Features: